Local Historian Reports

 However, in 1929 the area of Barham Green was transferred to Henley and the combined living was formed for Claydon and Barham dedicated to St. Mary and St. Peter in the 1970's.
 Originally the tower boasted four working bells; since its refurbishment, completed in 2004, only one bell is operational and was first used for midnight mass at Christmas 2004.

 Much of the Shrubland estate with it's well known Hall and Gardens is within Barham parish while other well-known buildings include Barham Hall and Barham Manor.
 Until the 1950's Barham had it's own school, set up by Lady de Saumarez, for 60 pupils and run as a Church School.
 In the 19th and early 20th century there was also a Workhouse and Isolation hospital located in the area of and around the existing Picnic Site.
-The fascinating history of the workhouse, which housed nearly 500! people, is described here.
+The fascinating history of the workhouse, which housed nearly 500! people, is described in the link above

 Barham's population in 1891 was 373, which had risen to 1,377 in 2001, a rise of over 369%.